Northern Dynasty Minerals Ltd. (NAK) Analysis & Forecast for 2021

 Northern Dynasty Minerals Ltd. (NAK): Who are the competitors?

-The company’s main competitors (and peers) include Yamana Gold Inc. (AUY) that is trading 2.27% up over the past 12 months.
-NovaGold Resources Inc. (NG) is 0.00% down on the 1-year trading charts.
-Short interest in the company’s stock has risen 12.88% from the last report on Dec 30, 2020 to stand at a total of 24.63 million short shares sold with a short interest ratio of 0.69.
+The company’s main competitors (and peers) include Yamana Gold Inc. (AUY) that is trading 6.02% up over the past 12 months.
+NovaGold Resources Inc. (NG) is 4.51% up on the 1-year trading charts.
+Short interest in the company’s stock has risen 6.18% from the last report on Jan 14, 2021 to stand at a total of 26.72 million short shares sold with a short interest ratio of 0.4.